Iberia

 We build your Iberia-specific case

 We submit a formal EC261 claim letter to Iberia's claims department in Madrid, citing the specific ECJ ruling that applies to your disruption.
 Iberia's cooperative approach means most valid claims are paid within 4–6 weeks.
-If Iberia rejects a valid claim, we escalate to AESA (Spanish State Agency for Aviation Safety) — their ADR decisions are binding and Iberia's compliance rate exceeds 80%.
+If Iberia rejects a valid claim, we escalate to AESA (Spanish State Agency for Aviation Safety) — their ADR decisions are binding and Iberia's ADR process is available for escalation.

 Submission, escalation, and payment

-Iberia payouts are typically processed within 5–7 business days of approval.
+Iberia payouts are typically processed within a few business days of approval.
 Iberia generally pays via bank transfer rather than travel vouchers.

 05Regulation & Jurisdiction